ABOUT

 Baja SAE is an international, intercollegiate engineering design series run by the Society of Automotive Engineers.
 Each year, more than one hundred colleges and universities design, build, and present an off-road vehicle to compete in multi-day competitions.
 The vehicles are presented as a prototype, recreational UTV marketed towards the non-professional off-road enthusiast.

 Vehicles are judged scored and in two categories of events: Dynamic and Static events.
 To compete, vehicles must pass a notoriously stringent Technical Inspection and prove an adherence to the hundred-page competition rule book.
 Rules govern basic design, safety, and power requirements.
-All vehicles use an unmodified, 10hp, Briggs and Stratton Model 19 Engine.
+All vehicles use a competition modified, 14hp, Kohler CH440 Engine.

 Dynamic Events, including Hill Climb, Sled Pull, Suspension, Maneuverability, Acceleration, and a four-hour Endurance Race provide a true test of a vehicle’s performance and reliability.
 Points are awarded for the completion, or speed of completion, of each dynamic event.
 In the highlight endurance race, up to one hundred teams race wheel-to-wheel on a circuit featuring a variety of obstacles, scoring points for each lap completed.